 When Will and I first starting dating, the amount of popcorn I ate was shocking to him.
 I average of a few bags of popcorn each week.
-Soon, he told me how terrible microwaveable popcorn can be (because of carcinogens in the bags) and tried to convince me to make popcorn another way.
-But I didn’t really think there was another easy alternative.
-Buying seeds and cooking it on the stove top seemed time consuming and messy.
+He told me how terrible microwaveable popcorn can be, especially because of carcinogens in the bags.
+He tried to convince me to make popcorn another way, but I was skeptical about just how easy making homemade popcorn could be.
+Buying seeds and cooking it on the stove top seemed time-consuming and messy.

-Soon after, Will came over for a movie night and gave me a Pop Pop kit, so I could easily make healthy popcorn at home.
+Soon after, Will came over for a movie night and gave me a silicone popcorn making kit, so I could easily make healthy popcorn at home.
 I was skeptical at first, but I decided to give it a go.
 Since then, I have come up with a few easy recipes, or as I like to call them, “delicious concoctions.” 🙂

 - 2 1/2 T. Orville Redenbacher Buttery Oil (substitutes are olive oil or melted butter)